fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 ## Configure CircleCI

-Since we are using CircleCI as a continuos integration service an we were not using Yarn to handle 3rd party node modules before, we need to fix the configuration so CircleCI installs all Yarn packages before running the tests.
+Since we are using CircleCI as a continuous integration service and we were not using Yarn to handle 3rd party node modules before, we need to fix the configuration so CircleCI installs all Yarn packages before running the tests.

 Look for your `bundle install` call in the `.circle/config.yml` config file and add the `yarn install` command after it.

 ## Conclusion

-It takes some time and a bit of a mindset change since Sprockets and Webpack works differently, but now we are using the current Rails standard to handle assets.
+It takes some time and a bit of a mindset change since Sprockets and Webpack work differently, but now we are using the current Rails standard to handle assets.
 Thanks to this and Webpack's popularity, we can now use modern JS features, frameworks, and tools more easily.